-PETITION FOR

-UNITED STATES,

-A 11 GRANT OF REVIEW
+PETITION FOR GRANT OF REVIEW

-Appellee Crim.
+Crim.
 App.
 Dkt.
-No
+No.\\\\

-(Full typed name, grade & service of appellant), USCA Dkt.
-No [For Court use only]
+(Full typed name, grade & service of appellant),

 Appellant

+USCA Dkt.
+No.\\\\\ [For Court use only]

-TO THE JUDGES OF THE UNITED STA FORCES: TES COURT OF APPEALS FOR THE ARMED
+TO THE JUDGES OF THE UNITED STATES COURT OF APPEALS FOR THE ARMED FORCES:

-petitions the United States Court of Appear the decision of the Court of Criminal Appe 32, Uniform Code of Military Justice, 10 U f of (insert appellant's full name here), hereby als for the Armed Forces for a grant of review of eals [on appeal by the United States under Article U.S.C. § 862] [on appeal under Article 66, Uniform pursuant to the provisions of Article 67(a)(3), C. § 867(a)(3).
+The undersigned counsel, on behalf of (insert appellant's full name here), hereby petitions the United States Court of Appeals for the Armed Forces for a grant of review of the decision of the Court of Criminal Appeals [on appeal by the United States under Article 62, Uniform Code of Military Justice, 10 U.S.C. § 862] [on appeal under Article 66, Uniform Code of Military Justice, 10 U.S.C. § 866], pursuant to the provisions of Article 67(a)(3), Uniform Code of Military Justice, 10 U.S.C. § 867(a)(3).

 (Signature of counsel)

 (Typed name of counsel)

 (Address of counsel)

 (Telephone no. of counsel)

 (Email address of counsel)

-(Date and manner of filing- See Rules 36 and 39)

-- (c) An appellant must file a petition for grant of review in the manner and within the time limits set forth in Rule 19(a).
-Upon receipt, the Clerk stamps the petition indicating the date it was received and, if filed by mail under Rule 36(d), retains the envelope showing the postmark thereon. - (d) When a petition for grant of review is filed with the Court, the Clerk will ensure a copy thereof is delivered to the Judge Advocate General of the appellant's service, to the appellant's counsel, if named in the petition, and to government counsel.
+(Date and manner of filing- See Rules 36 and 39) (c) An appellant must file a petition for grant of review in the manner and within the time limits set forth in Rule 19(a).
+Upon receipt, the Clerk stamps the petition indicating the date it was received and, if filed by mail under Rule 36(d), retains the envelope showing the postmark thereon.

+(d) When a petition for grant of review is filed with the Court, the Clerk will ensure a copy thereof is delivered to the Judge Advocate General of the appellant's service, to the appellant's counsel, if named in the petition, and to government counsel.
 Upon receipt of a copy of the petition from the Clerk, the Judge Advocate General designates counsel to represent the parties unless counsel already represents such parties.
-See Rule 17. - (e) Upon the Clerk docketing a petition for grant of review under Rule 10(c) filed personally by an appellant, counsel for the appellant must file a supplement to the petition within the applicable time limit set forth in Rule 19(a)(5)(B) and Rule 21.
+See Rule 17.

+(e) Upon the Clerk docketing a petition for grant of review under Rule 10(c) filed personally by an appellant, counsel for the appellant must file a supplement to the petition within the applicable time limit set forth in Rule 19(a)(5)(B) and Rule 21.